sebasque/sebasque/README.md

 ### Hi there 👋

-* I'm an incoming software engineer at Nike ✔
+* I'm a software engineer at Nike ✔
 * I live and breathe iOS and Swift, but I also do full stack web 👨🏼‍💻
 * I'm most interested in making technology more equitable and accessible through human-centered design ❤️
 * My hobbies include playing soccer and creating DJ sets that I perform for my friends 🎧